 I am assuming general knowledge of the Zone System not covered here.
-There are some excellent references in my Film Resource Kit available to all my subscribers.

 For information about how to determine your film speed and work out normal film development times without a densitometer see my post Film speed test Ilford FP4 plus LC-29 developer